 Current relations between Switzerland and Venezuela are not very extensive.
 In March 2018, Switzerland imposed the same sanctions as the EU on Venezuela in view of human rights violations and the undermining of the rule of law and democratic institutions.
-Switzerland does however continue to provide humanitarian aid in Venezuela and in neighbouring countries.
+Switzerland does however continue to provide humanitarian aid in Venezuela and in the subregion.

 Key aspects of diplomatic relations